-- b.
-Construct bicycle facilities as identified in Figure 3-56. - C. Provide Class I bikeways along Caliente Road, Beyer Boulevard and the south side of Airway Road. - d.
+- 3.4-1 Refine and implement the BMP in the Otay Mesa Community Plan area. - a.
+Develop bicycle facilities that implement internal connectivity to activity areas within the community and links to regional bicycle network. - b.
+Construct bicycle facilities as identified in Figure 3-5. - Provide Class I bikeways along Caliente Road, Beyer Boulevard and the south side of Airway Road. - d.
 Provide Class II bikeways along all new classified streets in Otay Mesa. - e.
 Bikeways within the village areas should connect to trail heads with access to the canyon system trails and pathways. - f.
-Provide secure bicycle parking, especially near transit and in the community village areas.

-3.4-2 Provide multi-use trails in a manner consistent with the Multiple Species Conservation Program (s, including but not limited to the following locations: (see also Recreation Element, Trails Figure 7-1).1).
-Please n-Note that south of Otay Mesa Road these alignments are conceptual, with trail head areas and trail alignments being required with future specific plans.
+Provide secure bicycle parking, especially near transit and in the community village areas. - 3.4-2 Provide multi-use trails in a manner consistent with the Multiple Species Conservation (See Recreation Element, Trails Figure 7-1).
+Note that south of Otay Mesa Road these alignments are conceptual, with trail head areas and trail alignments being required with future specific plans.